Supplying the contractor with over 60% of the sprayed concrete solutions for Europe’s largest Metro project

 The Solution

-Normet worked full time with the BFK JV team to develop and fine-tune concrete mixes even after the successful trial period and eventually defined two mixes based on open time: a 4 to 6 hr mix for site-batched concrete, and an 8 to 10 hr mix required to facilitate off-site batching and delivery through the busy London area.
+Normet worked full time with the BFK JV team to develop and refine the concrete mixes even after the successful trial period and ultimately defined two mixes based on open time: a 4 to 6 hour mix for in-situ batched concrete, and an 8 to 10 hour mix needed to facilitate off-site batching and delivery through the busy London area.

-To provide the enhanced early age strength performance, compared to the requirements at C410, BFK JV selected higher dosages of TamShot 80AF set accelerator, typically between 7 and 8% by weight of cement to achieve the J2 (as illustrated) modified requirements after spraying to 30 minutes age.
-The higher-performing TamShot 100AF was used for sections where a higher risk of ground problems could arise.
+To improve early-age strength performance compared with C410 requirements, BFK JV selected higher dosages of TamShot 80AF set accelerator, typically 7-8% by weight of cement, to achieve modified J2 requirements (as illustrated) after 30-minute age screening.
+The higher-performing TamShot 100AF was used for sections where a higher risk of soil problems could arise.

 Project Outcome